 - Inflammation and possible rupture of the esophagus from frequent vomiting.

 - Tooth decay and staining from stomach acids released during frequent vomiting.

 - Chronic irregular bowel movements and constipation as a result of laxative abuse.

 - Gastric rupture is less common but a possible side effect of binge eating.

 The behaviors of Bulimia Nervosa are an attempt to cope with deeper, underlying emotional challenges.
 This is the reason that seeking help from qualified professionals is often necessary when struggling with Bulimia Nervosa.

 Depending on the severity of your behaviors, it may be best to seek help from a residential treatment facility.
-Because Bulimia Nervosa can be so detrimental to your health now and in the future, please consider calling a treatment facility from our Directory and getting an assessment.
+Because Bulimia Nervosa can be so detrimental to your health now and in the future, please consider calling a treatment facility and getting an assessment.
 They can give you recommendations as to the level of care you may need.

 Either way, get help today!
 It is possible to heal from Bulimia Nervosa and to live a long and prosperous life!